Visma-Proceedo/liquibase-percona/README.md

 This extension replaces a couple of the default changes to use `pt-online-schema-change` instead of SQL.
 This allows to perform a non-locking database upgrade.

+This specific build is targeted for MariaDB support and installing on Proceedo internal repos.

 ## Table Of Contents